Recessive/Assimilation/README.md

 #Assimilation by Recessive

-No one is allowed to use this plugin without permission.
+Anyone can use this plugin for any purpose, credit would be nice :)

 ### Building a Jar